rsummers11/CADLab/LymphNodeRFCNNPipeline/README.txt

 4. Select ".\data\CTimage" as input folder
 5. Select a suitable output folder

-Compile yourself (should work on platforms other than Windows 7, 64-bit and Visual Studio 10, but links have to be updated):
+Compile yourself (should work on platforms other than Windows 7, 64-bit and Visual Studio 10, but links have to be updated.
+Ubuntu 14.04 and CUDA 7.0 seems to work as well):

 	Requirements:
 		1. ITK v4.5.0 (others are untested) http://sourceforge.net/projects/itk/files/itk/4.5/InsightToolkit-4.5.0.zip/download